open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 ## Access control
 {: #access_control}

+Below are listed the capabilities of each role regarding secrets.

 ### Organization administrators can:
 - Create, read, update, and delete organization-wide secrets
 - Create, read, update, and delete their own user private secrets
-- Delete (but not read) other users' private secrets
+- Delete other users' private secrets, but not read them
 - List all secrets in the organization

 ### Regular users can:
-- List organization-wide secrets (but not read their contents)
+- List organization-wide secrets, but not read their contents
 - Create, read, update, and delete their own user private secrets
 - List their own user private secrets

 ## Best practices
 {: #best_practices}

+Follow these practices to avoid vulnerabilities.

 1. **Naming conventions**
-   - Use descriptive but non-revealing names
+   - Use descriptive names that do not reveal or contain the actual value
    - Follow the naming patterns for user and node secrets
    - Avoid using special characters in secret names